xzf0587/mcsmcp2/README.md

 azd up
 ```

-After running the `azd up` command, it will take a couple of minutes before the server has been deployed.
+For the unique environment name, enter `mcsmcplab` or something similar.
+Select the Azure Subscription to use and select a value for the location.
+After that, it will take a couple of minutes before the server has been deployed.
 When it's done - you should be able to go to the URL that's listed at the end and add `/mcp` to the end of that URL.

 ![Azd deploy server output](./assets/azd-deploy-server.png)